Best Monopod for Photographers

 Weight: 5oo g (1.1 lbs)

 At just 1.1 pounds (.56kg) the P-306 isn’t what you’d call heavy.
 In fact, for what it can do and how much it can carry, it’s probably something that you’d want to have around every time you’re out shooting.
-It is very well-built and is capable of hoisting 17.6 pounds (8 kg) of weight so attaching a full-frame DSLR with a long telephoto isn’t out of the question.
+It is very well-built and is capable of hoisting 17.6 pounds (8 kg) of weight so attaching a full-frame DSLR with a big telephoto zoom isn’t out of the question.

 Unlike many other monopods, the P-306 doesn’t have flip locks but this isn’t necessarily a bad thing.
 Yes, not having this feature means that the monopod may not extend or retract quite as fast but, then again, you can count on it to provide more peace of mind because the twist locks it uses won’t come undone accidentally.